Bancantcode/crud-website-php/README.md

 # Responsive CRUD Coffee Website (Satori)

-- This project provides a CRUD interface designed for administrators to manage content on the Satori website.
+<h2>This project provides a CRUD interface designed for administrators to manage content on the Satori website.</h2>

 - **CRUD Operations for Admins:**
   - Create: Admins can create new content entries.